 We have also written U.S. Supreme Court Petitions for Writ of Certiorari and briefs in opposition to such petitions.

-The attorneys on our team take great pride in being members of the community of appellate practitioners, while at the same time fostering the Goldberg Segalla culture of collaboration and communication, and being active in the broader legal and business communities.
+The appellate attorneys on our team take great pride in being members of the community of appellate practitioners, while at the same time fostering the Goldberg Segalla culture of collaboration and communication, and being active in the broader legal and business communities.
 Beyond appellate work, our attorneys have distinguished themselves as noteworthy practitioners and leaders in practices and industries including:

 - Construction disputes